Poolitzer/poolitzer.github.io/_pages/starting.md

 start()
 ```

-While you need to choose a short name in the beginning (no visitor of your posts will see it, its just a name for you.
+While you need to choose a short name in the beginning, the rest of the attributes can simply be skipped by pressing enter.
+This short name is just a name for you and Telegraph, no visitor of your posts will see it.
 If you manage several accounts, it may be helpful so you can distinguish them.
-Otherwise, you are free to choose a random sequel of letters), the rest of the attributes can simply be skipped by pressing enter.
+Otherwise, you are free to choose a random sequel of letters.

-If you are curious what happens here, it has an own page in this documentary, [here]({{ site.baseurl }}{% link _pages/start.md %}).
+If you are curious what happens here, have a look at our [methods/objects page]({{ site.baseurl }}{% link _pages/methods.md %}), where it is described.

 ## Create a page